Conformal Mapping via a Density Correspondence for the Double-Layer Potential: Introduction

 \section{Introduction}

-The numerical construction of a function that maps the exterior of a simply connected region conformally onto the exterior of some other region arises in a number of applications including aerodynamics (for example, the calculation of potential flow around an airfoil), iterative methods~\cite{starke,driscoll-potential,eiermann}, initial value problems \cite{moret}, and approximation of matrix functions and analytic functions \cite{ellacott-faber-methods,beckermann}.
-A number of the latter applications are enabled by the exterior map's close relationship with Faber polynomials~\cite{ellacott} and their approximation properties.
+This paper presents an integral equation method for numerical conformal mapping, using an integral equation based on the \emph{Faber polynomials} (on the interior) and their counterpart, \emph{Faber-Laurent polynomials} (on the exterior).
+Our method is applicable to computing the conformal map from the interior and exterior of domains bounded by a piecewise smooth Jordan curve $\Gamma$ onto the interior/exterior of the unit disk.
+Like most techniques for conformal mapping, this method relies on computing a boundary correspondence function between $\Gamma$ and the boundary of the target domain.
+From the boundary correspondence, the mapping function can be derived via a Cauchy integral~\cite[p.\ 381]{henrici}.

-We focus on the case where the domain is the exterior of a Jordan curve $\Gamma$ and the target region is the exterior of the unit circle.
-Most techniques for conformal mapping of exterior regions, much like their interior counterparts, rely on computing a boundary correspondence function $\theta$ between $\Gamma$ and the boundary of the target domain.
-From the boundary correspondence, the mapping function can be derived via a Cauchy integral \cite[p.\ 381]{henrici}.
-As a technical tool for this work, we study the representation of harmonic polynomials defined on the interior Jordan domain $\Omega^+$ as double-layer potentials
+The numerical construction of a function that maps the exterior of a simply connected region conformally onto the exterior of some other region arises in a number of applications including fluid mechanics~\cite[Ch.\ 4.5]{carrier}, the generation of finite element meshes for problems in fracture mechanics~\cite{tsamasphyros}, the design of optical media~\cite{leonhardt}, the analysis of iterative methods~\cite{starke,driscoll-potential,eiermann}, and the solution of initial value problems~\cite{moret}.
+The exterior mapping function's close relation to the Faber polynomials~\cite{curtiss, suetin} enables a number of the latter applications.
+Complex analytic functions defined inside a Jordan domain admit a near-optimal polynomial expansion in a basis of Faber polynomials~\cite{curtiss,suetin,ellacott-faber-methods}.
+By means of the \emph{Faber transform}, this can be exploited numerically to perform polynomial or rational approximation~\cite{ellacott-rational-approximation}.
+A key step of this approximation procedure is the evaluation of the Faber polynomials themselves, which, given a numerically derived exterior boundary correspondence, can be achieved with an FFT-based method~\cite{ellacott} or by applying Lemma~\ref{lem:happy-lemma} in this paper.

-We characterize the real-valued density functions $\varphi$ that give rise to harmonic polynomials in terms of the exterior mapping function.
-Specifically, we find that all such densities for a polynomial of degree $n$ take the form
+As a technical tool, we introduce a representation formula of complex-valued harmonic polynomials and Laurent polynomials in terms of the double-layer potential.
+The double-layer potential with a complex-valued density $\sigma$ is given by